cheuh008/HC.Chem501/Python/README.md

 1. **Dynamic Data Handling**:
    - Fetches data from ThingSpeak channels.
-   - Cleans and stores data dynamically in a SQLite database.
+   - Cleans and stores data dynamically in an SQLite database.
    - Supports multiple channels and customizable fields.

 2. **Visualization**: